Skip to main content

 Can I still use / request a physical registration card?

-From September 2024, the majority of registered teachers will receive a physical registration card that will expire on 30 September 2025.
+In September 2024, the majority of registered teachers and early childhood teachers were issued with a physical registration card that’s due to expire on 30 September 2025.

-It is expected that VIT will stop producing physical registration cards in 2025, and all registered teachers will transition to digital registration cards only during the 2025-26 annual registration period.
+The VIT stopped producing physical registration cards in early 2025, and all registered teachers will transition to digital cards only during the 2025-26 annual registration period.

 There is a common misunderstanding among employers and teachers that physical registration cards are required to verify teacher registration.
 And it’s ok if you don’t own a smart phone to access your new digital VIT registration card either.